CriticalD20/Final-Project/design.md

 # The Long Dark Recreation

 ## Design Specification
 My code is built with the tools provided by http://runpython.com, and is using the most current iteration of Python 3.
-(Insert Functional Specification code stuff)

-The design specificaiton is a counterpart to the Functional Speciffication.
-Where a functional specification concerns itself with inputs and outputs from the program, or the *experience* of a user running the program, the design specification is concerned with decisions that the engineer and programmer must make during its creation.

-The design specification should include information like:

-* What tools or frameworks will you use to build the project (e.g. http://runpython.com or ggame)?
-* What language will you use for coding (usually Python 3)?
-* For every element of the Functional Specification, what code will need to be written to support it?
-* What data will be stored or manipulated by the program?
-How will it be encoded and organized?
-* Describe the logic and/or code behind every interaction with the user, and behind everything displayed.
-* If your program uses an unusual or notable *algorithm*, what is the algorithm and how does it work?
+There are three main elements that are used in this program.
+For the interactions with the player, functions need to written for different events, and if then statements need to accompany each input the player has to make.
+My code is organized by functions, then the body of the code.
+For interactions withe the player, and if then statement will call a function based on which choice the player makes by typing a letter of their choice into the input.
+Inside each function is a modifier for a variable called Freezing, and then a print to describe the situation around the player.
+Then another function is called for a multiple choice which is then followed by an if then statement to call a different function based on the player's choice, and this repeats until the player find the win condition which ends the loop, or once the Freezing value reaches zero.
+The only issue at the moment is that the Freezing variable does not end the code, and it will continue after the player had "officially" died.